 Sure, we've all had a store-bought hair color incident when we were younger that maybe rendered us a brassy shade of orange (the memories!), but today's options are more user-friendly than the unreliable formulas we'd sneak into our moms' bathrooms.
 To find out which at-home hair color yields the best results, we scoured reviews from some of the most beloved brands and consulted expert colorist Karissa Schaudt.

 Keep scrolling for the best at-home hair color to try now.

 Best Overall: Schwarzkopf Keratin Color Intense Caring Color

 One of the biggest gripes with hair color whether in-salon or at-home is the nauseating smell that comes with it—but not this formula.
-It smells great and is formulated with a keratin complex to keep your strands feeling healthier and looking shinier than before you treated it.
+It smells great and is formulated with a keratin complex to keep your strands feeling more fortified and looking shinier than before.
 Reviewers especially love that there's no pungent odor or stinging when using this product.

 Best Budget: L'Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color

 Since 1973, L'Oréal has been using a fade-defying color system for a long-lasting dye that won't rinse away with each shampoo.
 The translucent gel formula delivers shine and dimension to encourage the natural shimmer you'd find in untouched strands.
 One reviewer found that the dye left her hair shiny and didn't fade after just a few washes.